-Rule of 64: Any Police Officer member in service who did not withdraw from active membership may elect service retirement on the basis of his/her combined age and creditable service equaling sixty-four (64) points or more.
+Rule of 64: Any Police Officer member in service who did not withdraw from active membership may elect service retirement on the basis of his/her combined age and creditable service equaling sixty four (64) points or more.

-Rule of 68: Any Fire Fighter member in service who did not withdraw from active membership may elect service retirement on the basis of his/her combined age and creditable service equaling sixty-eight (68) points or more.
+Rule of 68: Any Fire Fighter member in service who did not withdraw from active membership may elect service retirement on the basis of his/her combined age and creditable service equaling sixty eight (68) points or more.

-Rule of 70: Any member in service who did not withdraw from active membership may elect service retirement on the basis of his/her combined age and creditable service equaling seventy (70) points or more and has attained 49 years of age for Police Officers and 50 years of age for Fire Fighters.
+Rule of 70: Any member in service who did not withdraw from active membership may elect service retirement on the basis of his/her combined age and creditable service equaling seventy (70) points or more and has attained 50 years of age.